Fujifilm GFX 100S vs Sony HX95

 Studio photographers will appreciate that the Fujifilm GFX 100S (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GFX 100S and the HX95 are recent models that are part of the current product line-up.
 The GFX 100S replaced the earlier Fujifilm GFX 100, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the GFX 100S and HX95 can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Sony HX95 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm GFX 100S and the Sony HX95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.